Share this post:

 Cracking the code for end-to-end visibility in logistics

 Our system was designed to eliminate the biggest contributing factors to the bottom-line profit margin, which are lost and stolen freight.
 It’s the first and only system that provides complete, end-to-end visibility from manufacturer to user and shipper to consignee.

 What it does specifically is provide a view into the full logistics chain, including trailers, shipping containers, luggage, high-value shipments, chemicals, you name it.

-Working with IBM Cloud and the Bluemix Garage
+Working with the IBM Cloud Garage

 After founding our company in 2014, we began developing devices for our system.
 We worked with the engineering firm IDNEO Technologies to design the user interface (UI).
 Then we came to IBM to integrate our devices with the cloud.
-We’re now hosting the Smart Pro Tracking System in the IBM Bluemix environment.
+We’re now hosting the Smart Pro Tracking System in the IBM Cloud environment.

 IDNEO Technologies has a very strong working relationship with another provider, so initially we thought we would go in that direction.
 We started the process of engagement, but only got as far as exchanging emails.
 It was disappointing.
 In a moment of frustration, we turned to the IBM website and started a chat, which led us to where we are today.

 When we came to IBM, we were focused on the hardware of the system, not necessarily the UI.
 But when we participated in an IBM Cloud Garage Design Thinking Workshop in San Francisco, we looked at the user experience and realized we needed to make use of the expertise of IBM to create not just the back-end functionalities of our system, but also an enhanced UI.

 The workshop was great.
 We didn’t just cover product design.
 We covered the business aspects as well, to make sure that what we were building was in line with market needs.